Alternative Investments May Contribute to More Efficient Portfolio Construction

 Market Factors Driving Interest in Alternatives

-Several factors are driving interest for Alternative Investments among sophisticated investors:
+Several factors are driving interest in Alternative Investments among sophisticated investors:

-• Higher correlations between traditional asset classes, exposing a portfolio to greater risk in a drawdown.
+• Uncertain market growth and inflation may lead to higher correlations between traditional asset classes, exposing a portfolio to greater risk

 • Creeping portfolio risk.
-As investors have sought to replace income in their portfolios due to falling government bond yields, substitutions have included longer duration bonds, high yield bonds, dividend paying equities, and preferred shares – all which may increase portfolio risk.
+As investors sought higher income in their portfolios, they have looked to high yield bonds, dividend paying equities, and preferred shares – which may increase portfolio risk.

 • Uncertainty concerning the market cycle.